-Working posture of the female workers engaged in packaging of Bakery products :
+Working posture of the female workers engaged in prepackaging of Bakery products :

-The female workers are involved in performance of various activities in bakery industry for packaging of the end products.
-While performing various packaging activities the workers assume different postures which were studied by observation and the still photography technique, where from postures were analyzed.
+The female workers are involved in performance of various activities in bakery industry for prepackaging of the products.
+A prepackage is defined as the combination of a product and the individual package in which it is prepackaged.
+While performing various prepackaging activities the workers assume different postures which were studied by observation and the still photography technique, where from postures were analyzed.

-The data revealed that cent per cent of the respondents assumed standing posture while performing activities in industry.
+The data revealed that cent percent of the respondents assumed standing posture while performing activities in industry.
 The activities were performed both manually and by using machines.
 The work place i.e. the machines were above the ground level for which the female workers adopted different awkward static postures by using both the extremities.

-RULA scores obtained by the respondents in packaging activity:
+RULA scores obtained by the respondents in prepackaging activity :

-RULA method was applied to analyze each postures adopted in packaging activities.
-RULA scores are presented and analyzed according to the age, years of involvement in job and to the height of the respondents.
+RULA method was applied to analyze each postures adopted in pre-packaging activities.
+RULA scores are presented and analyzed according to the age, years of involvement in job and height of the respondents.

-From the Table 1 it reveals that maximum percentage of respondents i.e. 40 per cent of the respondents age group of 15-25 years followed by 20 per cent of the respondents in the age group of 25-35 years obtained a score of 5 and 6, while less percentage i.e.13.33 per cent of the respondents in the age group of 35-45 years obtained scores of 5 and 6 (Table 1).
+From the Table 1 it reveals that maximum percentage of respondents i.e. 40 per cent of the respondents age group of 15-25 years followed by 26 per cent of the respondents in the age group of 15-25 years obtained a score of 5 or 6 (Table 1).
 This indicates that further investigation and change is required soon.
-On the other hand 20 per cent in the age group of 25-35 years and nearly 7 per cent belonging to older age groups obtained RULA scores of 3 and 4, indicating that change may be required.
+Nearly, 27 per cent respondents in the age group 15-25 years obtained grand score 7.
+The action level indicated that change is required immediately in the work place and attention is necessary to enable the workers to work in a corrective posture.
+Only 6.66 per cent old age group of the respondents obtained grand scores of 3 and 4 and indicated that further investigation is needed and changes may be required in the work station.